USDA-FSA/fsa-design-system/guides/applications/buttons.md

 **TERTIARY:** A tertiary style shall be applied only to buttons that perform a destructive action.
 A "Delete" button is a good example of an action that requires the tertiary style.

-**ALT:** The alt style shall be applied to buttons available to the User, but the actions are viewed as contrary to progress.
-An example of this would be a "Reset" button that starts a process on the screen over, but does not delete data that is stored in a database.
+**ALT:** The alt style shall be applied to buttons with functionality viewed as contrary to progress.
+An example of this would be a "Clear" button that removes data from form fields to start a new process, but does not delete data that is stored in a database.
+The use of "Cancel" within a popup or modal is also appropriate for the alt style.

 **DISABLED:** The disabled style shall be applied to any buttons unable to be clicked by a User, but should remain present and visible as an action that can be performed once other criteria is met.

-**UNDERLINED:** In most cases, a button labeled as "Cancel" should be shown with a style that usings an underline.
-By giving this button very low priority and prominance on the screen, it will not be easily mistaken as an action to take without contemplation from a User.
+**UNDERLINED:** In most cases, a button labeled as "Cancel" should be shown with a style that uses an underline.
+By giving this button very low priority and prominence on the screen, it will not be easily mistaken as an action to take without contemplation from a User.
 Canceling a process can be destructive in nature, but it does not remove stored data from the database.

 ## General Guidelines: